 In the Klaipėda Old Town and New Town there are still many pre-war buildings, art nuoveau and wooden frame, even if they are frequently standing side-by-side with newer ones.
 Among the more interesting is the post building and various red brick port warehouses.
 Strolling on the straight narrow old town streets may be as rewarding as seeking specific landmarks.

 The streets of downtown Klaipėda are adorned by numerous small playful statues built in 2006 and later.
-Among these are a bag of money, a canine "Guardian of the Old Town", a small mouse that supposedly makes wishes come true and a dragon climbing a building wall.
-They revitalise Klaipėda urban landscape and remind some aspects of the city past and folklore.
+Among these is a bag of money, a canine "Guardian of the Old Town", a small mouse that supposedly makes wishes come true and a dragon climbing a building wall.
+They revitalize Klaipėda urban landscape and remind some aspects of the city past and folklore.
 You never know what you will encounter in that side-street and this makes your time in Klaipėda even more interesting.

 Neringa (population 2500) with its spectacular UNESCO-inscribed scenery is the elite seaside resort of Lithuania.
 It spans a narrow peninsula called Curonian Spit, merely 2 km wide and 98 km long, with half of that length in Lithuania.
 Curonian Lagoon separates the Spit from mainland Lithuania.

-The Curonian Spit for centuries has been an area of massive travelling dunes, the “Lithuanian Sahara”.
+The Curonian Spit for centuries has been an area of massive traveling dunes, the “Lithuanian Sahara”.
 Its few fishing villages used to be ephemeral: over 10 of them are known to have been consumed by the moving dunes.

-Some large swatches of breathtaking dunes remain, but since 19th century the landscape is dominated by pine forests, a titanic successful attempt by the locals to tame the nature.
+Some large swatches of breathtaking dunes remain, but since the 19th century, the landscape is dominated by pine forests, a titanic successful attempt by the locals to tame the nature.

 The former fishing villages of Neringa are now authentic resorts.
 Their lagoon coasts are lined by numerous wooden vernacular style ex-fishermen homes, some still adorned by thatched roofs and many housing small family-owned guesthouses and restaurants.